whmsft/ttk-Surface-Blue/README.md

 Credits:
 - me (for the whole theme)
-- Paint.net (for the software on which the images are designed.)
 - rdbende (for the Azure-ttk-Theme on which this is theme is based on.)
 - Microsoft (for Windows and Metro UI.)
 - Advanced Installer (for the idea which made me make this theme.)